Aditi2806/pdsnd_github/README.md

 ### Files used
 The project uses 3 data files: chicago.csv, new_york_city.csv, and washington.csv.

+### Pre-requisites
+* Python Version 3.7 or above
+* Pandas, Numpy, Calendar, and Time libraries
+* Data files to be present in the same directory as bikeshare project.
 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.